DIR Return Create A Forum - Home

 Everything You Know About Global Order Is Wrong

-system was created, they’d think twice about asking for its
+was created, they’d think twice about asking for its renewal.

-released a manifesto in the run-up to 2019's annual meeting at
+a manifesto in the run-up to 2019's annual meeting at Davos,

-Davos, Switzerland, in which he called for a contemporary
+Switzerland, in which he called for a contemporary equivalent to

-liberal international order.
-“After the Second World War,
+international order.
+“After the Second World War, leaders from

-leaders from across the globe came together to design a new set
+across the globe came together to design a new set of

 collaborate towards building a shared future,” he wrote.
 “The